Asher-MS/timdo/README.md

 ## Music

-Music provides a soothing and relaxing environment for studying and increased our productivity
+Music provides a soothing and relaxing environment for studying and increases our productivity
 <img src="screenshots\music.JPG"/>

 <br>